Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ### Create Account

-If you don't already have an account, navigate to Losant to <a href="https://accounts.losant.com/create-account" target="_blank"> createaccount </a>.
+If you don't already have an account, navigate to Losant to <a href="https://accounts.losant.com/create-account" target="_blank">create account</a>.

 ### Create Application